osmocom/osmo-ggsn/README.md

 29.060).
 At the moment no interface documentation is available for download.

-*ggsn*
+*osmo-ggsn*
-The ggsn implements a Gateway GPRS Support Node.
+The osmo-ggsn implements a Gateway GPRS Support Node.
 The GGSN is a small application which is provided in order to test and demonstrate the use of gtplib.
 It is fully compliant to the 3GPP standards, but lacks important functionality such as charging and management.
 Use this